-Figure 1.
-Interictal electroencephalogram during the first day of seizure onset, showing high-amplitude, slow, 2 Hz spikes and waves, above the right centro-parietal region with spreading to the entire right region in brain atrophy, the girl had improvement in global development.
-Psychological testing showed mild language delay, and developmental quotient of 80-90.
-Levetiracetam was introduced due to the worsening of seizure control.
+SE at the early age followed by recurrent focal-onset seizures, persistent hemiparesis, and MR evidence of brain hemiatrophy.
+Antiepileptic therapy was corrected, phenobarbital was withdrawn, and carbamazepine was introduced leading to seizure control for one year (25 mg/kg).
+At the age of 18 months, hemiconvulsive seizures reappeared, and clobasam (1.2 mg/kg) was added.
+At the age of 28 months, brain MR showed progressive right side hemiatrophy (figure 3).
+Despite this progression in brain atrophy, the girl had improvement in global development.
+Psychological testing showed mild language delay, and developmental quotient 80-90.
+Levetiracetam was introduced due to worsening of seizure control.
 The girl was continuing to have sporadic focal seizures in frequency up to five seizures per month.
-At the age of six, the girl started to complain of feeling of fast heart beating, chest pain, and tremor of the hands.
-If it happened during sleep, the girl awoke and complained of fast heart beating.
-These episodes were short, repeating up to 10 per day and night.
-Cardiologist found normal clinical and heart ultrasound findings, while second degree A-V block was registered on 24-hour ECG Holter.
+At the age of six, the girl started to complain on feeling of fast heart beating, chest pain and tremor of the hands.
+If it happened during the sleep, the girl awoke and complained of fast heart beating.
+These episodes were short repeating up to ten per day and night.
+Cardiologist found normal clinical and heart ultrasound findings, while second degree of A-V block was registered on 24-hour ECG holter.
 Since carbamazepine might contribute to ECG changes, the dosage was reduced and substituted by oxcarbazepine.
-Two repeated 24-hour ECG Holter recordings over a period of two months showed normal heart rhythm.
-Since the symptoms were continuing at the age of eight, long-term video EEG was performed.
-No clinical seizures were observed during the recording, while EEG showed clear asymmetric background activity, slower above the right hemisphere with frequent epileptic discharges.
-Sulthiame was added, but since the girl became drowsy, the drug was excluded.
-At the age of nine, topiramate was introduced with good effect to both seizure control and episodes of paroxysmal tachycardia.
-With current medications (levetiracetam 40 mg/kg/day, clobazam 0.9 mg/kg/day, topiramate 5 mg/kg/day) seizure control was achieved.
-At the end of the follow-up period, the speech and intelligence are normal, as well as physical findings, and only discrete spastic left side hemiparesis was observed.
-She goes to a regular school and she is successful in obtaining academic education.
+Two repeated 24-hour ECG holter in period of two months, showed normal heart rhythm.
+Since the symptoms were continuing at the age of eight, long term video EEG was performed.
+No clinical seizures were observed during recording, while EEG showed clear asymmetric background activity, slower above right hemisphere with frequent epileptic discharges.
+Sulthium was added, but since the girl became drowsy, the drug was excluded.
+At the age of nine, topiramate was introduced with good effect to both, seizure control and episodes of paroxysmal tachycardia.
+With current medications (Levetiracetam 40 mg/kg/day, Clobazam 0.9 mg/kg/day, Topiramate 5mg/kg/day) seizure control was achieved.
+At the end of follow up, the speech and intelligence are normal, as well as physical finding, and only discrete spastic left side hemiparesis was observed.
+She goes to regular school and she is successful in achieving academic knowledge.